pragmint/open-practices/practices/reduce-coupling-between-abstractions.md

 The YAGNI (You Aren't Gonna Need It) principle warns against adding complexity for features that might never be needed.
 Focus on the current requirements and only introduce abstractions when there's a clear, present need.
 This will help you avoid speculative design.

-## Getting Your Team Started
+## Gaining Traction

-Help your team implement this practice by hosting a viewing party of specially curated talks, starting a book club to discuss impactful titles on this topic, facilitating a roundtable discussion about relevant topics, or doing a spike (or timeboxed experiment).
+The following actions will help your team implement this practice.

 ### [Host a Viewing Party](/practices/host-a-viewing-party.md)